 But here's the catch – making sure these reviews are fair and spot-on can be a bit of a puzzle, especially in big companies with several managers in charge of the review process.

-In this blog, we'll discuss what transpires in performance calibration meetings, along with tips and best practices to conduct effective performance review calibrations.
+In this blog, we'll discuss what is the need for performance review calibrations, what transpires in these meetings, along with tips and best practices to conduct effective calibrations.

-Performance review calibration is basically a fancy term for a structured process that makes sure every employee's evaluation gets the same fair treatment, no matter which department they're in or who's doing the reviewing.
+Performance review calibration is a structured process that ensures every employee's evaluation gets the same fair treatment, no matter which department they're in or who's doing the reviewing.

 The goal here is to wipe out any favoritism, inconsistencies, or personal opinions that could sneak into the evaluation process.